keithy/polperro/docs/README.md

 ## HMS-Linux Resources

+### Hooks

+The hooks hierarchy mirrors the harbour-master pipeline phases.
+Populate scripts in these folders as needed:

+- hooks/10-pre-build.d
+- hooks/20-post-build.d
+- hooks/30-verify.d
+- hooks/40-pre-publish.d
+- hooks/50-publish.d
+- hooks/60-post-publish.d
+- hooks/70-report.d

+Each directory contains a .gitkeep placeholder; replace with real scripts when adopting workflows.
+Common helpers live in hooks/hooks.fns.sh and may be sourced by hook scripts.

 ### Kegs

 All *kegs* are OCI containers, they must be created in a public manner, and a detailed log must be kept of